FDR Skatepark: Features

 Created by skaters, for skaters, it is considered within the skateboarding community to be an excellent park with endless speed lines.
 The park has several "areas", including the core park that lies under the aforementioned overpass, the neighboring and connecting pool section, and a mini ramp and vert ramp.
 South Philadelphia's FDR Skate Park has been described by professionals and in magazine articles such as Thrasher and Skateboarder to be a concrete, skateboard 'paradise', as it was designed and built by skateboard enthusiasts.
 The original core of the park includes features like the "Bunker," a 60 ft; the "Dome," a 4 ft wall of concrete that climbs up into a burly overhang11 ft next to the Bunker with brick coping and provides privacy from the road; a 6 ft patch of humps called the "Amoeba", this park provides a challenge for skaters of all skill levels, even professionals.
 As mentioned the park is situated right under the I-95 highway overpass, right off Broad Street, so it is protected from rain and snow.

 Popularity

+Props Road Fools 3 (1999) rode here on "Day 4" of the trip.
 FDR played host to the Gravity Games in 2005.
-The whole Park is also playable in the video game Tony Hawk's Proving Ground by Activision and Neversoft.
+The park is featured in several games of the Tony Hawk's franchise, such as Pro Skater 2, Underground 2, Proving Ground and Pro Skater 1 + 2.
 The park has been featured in countless skate videos since the mid-1990s, including Transworld IE and Toy Machine's Jump Off A Building.
 It is featured in hundreds of skateboard and videos on YouTube, through contests, and every day footage.